LeonidCaminschi/LFAF1/reports/REPORT3.md

 ----

 ## Theory
-Short theory from generating a grammar from an FA is easy since we have done the other way around at the first report it involved opening up δ expressions and make them regular grammar expressions About automatas there are 2 types encountered in this laboratory NFA and DFA, NFA is a type of automata with just one path / decision between states as DFA could have more than 1 state change at 1 time.
+Short theory for creating a lexer and tokenizer we need to make generalized regex expressions to check with our input data and them to check the given text with the given regex expression and to iterate through the elements 1 by 1 until we have tokenized each part of the given input and give specific situation to result in error messages such as non equal number of parantheses and multiple operators one after another.

 ## Objectives:

-* Get accustomed to Grammar and Finite Automatas
+* Get accustomed to Lexers and Tokenizers
-* Learn how to transform from one to another
+* Learn how to create a Tokenizer and Lexer
 * Understand how it is aplicable to language creation
-* Learn differences of NFA and DFA and their applications
+* Learn differences of Tokenizer and Lexer

 ## Implementation description